jpark-dev/nwitter/README.md

 Create an empty .env file in the root directory

 ### 2. Creating Firebase account, a new project and a new app to get credentials for firebase app.
+i.
 You must have a google account to use firebase.

+ii.
 Go to [firebase website](https://firebase.google.com) and register with your account by clicking 'get started' button.

+iii.
 Once registered, go to your [firebase console](https://console.firebase.google.com/) and create a new project.
 Name it as 'nwitter'

+iiii.
 Once created, add a new app called 'Nwitter' and check the information under the 'Firebase SDK Snippet'.

 ### 3. Filling empty values with credentials from firebase